-Your guide, Rick Roman, has been living on the Bruce Peninsula for 30 years.
+Your guide, Rick Roman, has been living on the Saugeen (Bruce) Peninsula for over 30 years.
 When he was 27, he and his wife Wendy purchased 50 acres of land and hand crafted their log house from the forest around them.
 Rick's quest for adventure began with his move to the Bruce Peninsula, and has really never let up!

 Rick is passionate about the natural world and particularly the Bruce Peninsula.
 This passion has lead him down paths as a natural builder, environmentalist, outdoor enthusiast, and now EcoAdventures Guide.
 He has been building and teaching natural low impact construction for 3 decades.
 Rick has been active in the peninsula's environment group (BPEG) for many years, as a board member, as chair, and as part of the media committee.
 He sat on the Community White Cedar Working Committee, to establish better forestry practices for the Bruce Peninsula.
 He has worked with the Biosphere Association for the the last few years, developing and maintaining their website, and supporting their initiatives.
 He also built this website.
 Rick loves to hike (bushwack), mountain bike, back country ski, snowshoe, kayak and white water canoe.
+Rick is a certified Master Naturalist through Lakehead University and has completed his Remote First Aid.
 He comes to EcoAdventures with a wealth of local knowledge and a desire to take others on paths less traveled.